networknext/next/docs/run_local_instance_with_docker_compose.md

 1. Install Docker from http://docker.com

-2. Change into the 'next' directory at the command line where you cloned the source
+2. Change into the directory where you cloned the source

    `cd ~/next`